ris-tlp/astroboy-bot/README.md

 Requires Python `3.5.3` or higher as it uses [discord.py](https://github.com/Rapptz/discord.py) version `1.1.1`

 ## Instructions
-1. `python -m pip install requirements.txt` to install necessary packages.
+1. `python -m pip install -r requirements.txt` to install necessary packages.
 2. Replace "token" with your bot's token in `credentials.json`.
 3. Replace "nasa_api_key" with your api key in `credentials.json`.
 You can get your key in an instant from [NASA's page](https://api.nasa.gov/index.html#apply-for-an-api-key).
 4. Run `bot.py`.
 That's all!